-To ensure our communities continue to thrive we encouraged our residents to maintain or adopt healthy lifestyles as well as enable them to feel safe.
-We delivered programmes which contribute to wellbeing and will work with partners to maintain the low levels of crime and antisocial behaviour we currently have.
+To ensure our communities continue to thrive we need to encourage our residents to maintain or adopt healthy lifestyles as well as enable them to feel safe.
+We will continue to deliver programmes which contribute to wellbeing and will work with partners to maintain the low levels of crime and antisocial behaviour we currently have.